Blue Ridge Parkway-The Scenic Highway

 The Blue Ridge Parkway is a scenic highway that winds along the Appalachian Mountains for 469 miles.
 It connects the Shenandoah National Park in Virginia with the Great Smoky Mountains National Park in North Carolina.
 In Virginia, Skyline Drive travels through the Shenandoah National Park for 106 miles.
 The Skyline Drive starts in Front Royal, Virginia at Milepost 0 in the Shenandoah National Park, and heads south toward Waynesboro, Virginia.
 In Waynesboro the Skyline Drive ends and the Blue Ridge Parkway begins at Milepost 0.

-The Blue Ridge Parkway winds south through the beautiful mountains and plateaus of Virginia then crosses into North Carolina at Milepost 216.9 in Yadkin Valley.
+The parkway winds through the beautiful mountains and plateaus of Virginia then crosses into North Carolina at Milepost 216.9 in Yadkin Valley.
 It continues through North Carolina into the areas of Boone and Blowing Rock, southward through the Asheville area, and ends at the entrance of The Great Smoky Mountains in Cherokee, North Carolina at Milepost 469.

 Blue Ridge Parkway